+II.B.3. raculty Qualifications

+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1)

-II.B.3.
-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Physical Medicine and Rehabilitation or the American Board of Psychiatry and Neurology or possess qualifications judged acceptable to the Review Committee.
+have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

-Specialty-Specific Background and Intent: The program director and faculty members are expected to hold current subspecialty certification in brain injury medicine.
-Years of practice are not an equivalent to board certification.
-The onus for documenting evidence for consideration of alternate qualifications is on the program director; however, the determination of whether qualifications are equivalent to certification by the ABPMR or ABPN is a case-by-case judgment call on the part of the Review Committee.
+II.B.3.c)

-II.B.3.c) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee.
 (Core)